 \subsubsection{Word Embedding}

-Text data typically are highly sparse \cite{bingham2001random} and face the problem of high dimensionality \cite{aggarwal2012mining}.
-If we use one-hot encoding to represent a word as vector, we will end up with a vector that is the size of the entire vocabulary with all 0s except a 1 at the word's position, and that is for each word in the vocabulary of our dataset.
-Note that ``word'' here refers to either a \emph{code token} (in source code) or a \emph{textual word} (in a comment).
+Text data typically are highly sparse \cite{bingham2001random} and of high dimensionality \cite{aggarwal2012mining}.
+If we use one-hot encoding to create the vector representation of a word, we will end up with a vector that is the size of the entire vocabulary with all 0s except a 1 at the word's position, and that is for each word in the vocabulary of our dataset.
+Note that ``word'' here refers to either an \emph{AST token} (in source code) or a \emph{textual word} (in comments).
 To alleviate this problem, we use a technique called \emph{word embedding} \cite{gal2016theoretically} which aims to represent each word in the vocabulary as a fixed-length continuous vector (also called an embedding).
-The values in those embedding vectors are learnt and adjusted during training.
-Word embedding has the trait of figuring semantic relations between words according to how the values inside their embeddings relate to each other.
-Word embeddings that have a common semantic relation tend to cluster together.
+The values in those embeddings are learnt and adjusted during model training.
+Word embedding has the trait of finding semantic relations between words/tokens according to how the values inside their embeddings relate to each other.
+Embeddings that have common semantics tend to cluster together.